-Singita have reviewed their carbon targets putting an emphasis on carbon offsetting and a minimum renewable energy target.
-Bioregional use a very simple definition of zero carbon - energy efficient buildings supplied by 100% renewable energy from on or offsite sources.
-This approach stems from the fact that delivering zero carbon building energy is significantly easier than transport energy, and any offsetting should be restricted to that area.
+Singita has reviewed its carbon targets, putting an emphasis on carbon offsetting and a minimum renewable energy target.
+Bioregional uses a very simple definition of zero carbon - energy efficient buildings supplied by 100% renewable energy from on or off-site sources.
+This approach stems from the fact that delivering zero-carbon building energy is significantly easier than for transport, and any offsetting should be restricted to that area.

-Therefore Bioregional strongly recommend that Singita review their renewable energy targets and strategy to aim for a more ambitious level of intervention.
+Therefore, Bioregional strongly recommends that Singita reviews its renewable energy targets and strategy to aim for a more ambitious level of intervention.

-In terms of performance Singita has been successful in ensuring that its newest projects are efficient with minimal energy consumption and incorporating energy efficiency.
-That said, the per bednight emissions from SVNP are 60% higher than those of SKNP reinforcing the benefit of installing onsite renewable energy.
+In terms of performance, Singita has been successful in ensuring that its newest projects are efficient, with minimal energy consumption and incorporating energy efficiency.
+That said, the per bed-night emissions from SVNP are 60% higher than those of SKNP, reinforcing the benefit of installing onsite renewable energy.

 Figure 8.
-Building carbon emissions (tco2eq) per bednight (All building Scope 1 and 2)
+Building carbon emissions (tco2eq) per bednight (All building scope 1 and 2)

 The challenge remains the legacy projects at SSS and SPM where large scale renewable energy is required to match existing demand.
 A strategy has been developed for SPM, and the increasing unreliability of the grid is increasing the financial viability of the project.
-The project was put on hold during Covid shutdown but is being assessed again and likely to go ahead in 2022.
+The project was put on hold during Covid but is being assessed again and likely to go ahead in 2022.
 A renewable energy strategy for SSS is more challenging due to the highly subsidised rural electricity tariff the project currently benefits form.